Saints Nation podcast short: Cam Newton is a kitten, and molten hot camp takes

 “Talk is cheap, play the game,” said Ben McAdoo’s predecessor Tom Coughlin.
 Coughlin is gone but those words could never be more accurate for defining the NY Giants’ 2017 season.

-There is plenty of talk abound by players mentioning ‘Super Bowl.’
+There is plenty of talk abound by players mentioning ‘Super Bowl’ as the Gmen enter camp.
 After falling short of the playoffs for the last 4 seasons of Coughlin’s tenure, it’s no surprise that a change was needed.
 McAdoo came in and fired Jerry Palmieri as S&C coach, bringing in Aaron Wellman as his replacement.
-The team vaulted up from 3 consecutive seasons in the injury cellar to top quartile of lower injuries.
+The team vaulted up from 3 consecutive seasons in the injury cellar to the top quartile of lower injuries.
 Combined with the team getting a successful trio of huge FA acquisitions, it found itself in the playoffs for the first time since the 2011 Super Bowl.

 Enter 2017 Training Camp.
 With a “healthier” outlook, the 2016 playoffs and a lot of continuity from personnel, teammates are talking Super aspirations.
 At least we are hearing one correct word along with that cheap talk… WORK.